vipin251/get-data-project/README.md

     * Replace the activity label with descriptive names using the data from activity_labels.txt
     * Arrange in ascending order of suject id
     * Find mean of each variable for each activity and each subject and make a tidy data set.
 The tidy data set has a dimension of 180 x 80.
 Each variable is in one column and each observation is in different row
     * Clean and re-arrange column names of final tidy data set and make it descriptive and lower case.
-Abbreviations like "t", "f", "std", "Acc", "Gyro"
+Abbreviations like "t", "f", "std", "Acc", "Gyro" are replaced with "time", "freequency", "standarddeviation", "acceleration", "gyroscope" respectively.
+    *